 Devin was the 2010 recipient of the George C. Marshall Public Leadership Award and has been active with the Celebrate Freedom activities organized by the Fort Vancouver Historical Trust.
 Devin was recognized as one of the Accomplished and Under 40 in 2011.
 Devin is currently participating in the Leadership Clark County class of 2012.

-Paul N. Montague III was born and raised in Winston-Salem, North Carolina and moved to Vancouver from Los Angeles 18 years ago.
+Paul N. Montague III was born and raised in Winston-Salem, North Carolina and moved to Vancouver from Los Angeles in 1993.
 He is an accomplished sales and marketing professional, with more than 20 years of experience in the telecommunications industry, including roles in training, sales and marketing.
-Paul holds a master's degree in Communications Management from the Annenberg School of Communications, University of Southern California, Los Angeles, and a bachelor's degree in Speech Communication, Economics and Computer Science from North Carolina State University, Raleigh.
+Paul holds a master's degree in Communications Management from the Annenberg School of Communications, University of Southern California, Los Angeles and a bachelor's degree in Speech Communication, Economics and Computer Science from North Carolina State University, Raleigh.

-Paul serves on the Columbia Credit Union Board and is currently involved in the Greater Clark County Rotary, the Hazel Dell Salmon Creek Business Association, East Vancouver Business Association, the Hazel Dell Parade of Bands, the Vancouver Relay for Life and his church.
-He has a fourteen year old daughter Emma, who is in the eighth grade at Thomas Jefferson Middle School and is an active student of taekwondo.
+Currently, Paul serves as President of the Greater Clark County Rotary Club, is Vice-Chair of the Columbia Credit Union Board of Directors.
+Other involvements include the Hazel Dell Business Association, East Vancouver Business Association, Vancouver Relay for Life, and his church.
+Paul has a seventeen year old daughter Emma, who is a junior at Columbia River High School and is active in taekwondo.
 Paul is also a licensed commercial and private pilot.